- Rates & Property

 There are a number of ways you can input into the alcohol licensing process.

-Applications to sell alcohol must be publicly advertised to notify the community.
+Applications for on-licences, off-licences, and club licences must be publicly advertised to notify the community.

-From 1 September 2020 the public notices for all applications in the Queenstown Lakes District and will be published online here.
+Public notices for applications within the Queenstown Lakes District are published online here.

-A notice will also be placed at the principal entrance of the intended business, which will be visible from the outside.Close
+A copy of the notice will also be placed at the principal entrance of the premises for a period of at least ten days following the online publication date.Close

 suitability of the applicant